CoCoNut-UvA/coconut/docs/source/faq.rst

 ---------------------------------------------------
 Yes.
 If you specify a node as disallowed in a certain range, it still needs to be handled even if your action is only active in that range.
-This is the case because you can always start the traversal at another point in your compiler via the *TRAV_START* function.
+This is the case, because you can always start the traversal at another point in your compiler via the *TRAV_START* function.